United States And Europe LED Lighting Market Size and Share

 United States And Europe LED Lighting Market Analysis by Mordor Intelligence

-The United States and Europe LED lighting market generated USD 20.55 billion in 2025 and is forecast to reach USD 26.46 billion by 2030, implying a 5.19% CAGR and confirming a steady expansion of the LED lighting market size.
+The United States and Europe LED lighting market size in 2026 is estimated at USD 21.6 billion, growing from 2025 value of USD 20.55 billion with 2031 projections showing USD 27.68 billion, growing at 5.12% CAGR over 2026-2031.
 Growth continues as policy-driven phase-outs of mercury-based lamps, escalating electricity prices and corporate net-zero mandates converge to make LEDs the default technology in both retrofit and new-build projects.
 Commercial buyers now view lighting upgrades as a strategic energy-optimization lever that yields rapid payback, particularly when coupled with smart building platforms.
 Supply-chain diversification is simultaneously becoming a competitive differentiator as geopolitical tensions re-shape sourcing strategies across the LED lighting market.

 Key Report Takeaways